-MIT H. Rebekah Keazer, Director of Media Ministries and Communications, Minister-In-Training
+Min.
+H. Rebekah Keazer, Director of Media Ministries and Communications, Associate Minister

 Henrietta Rebekah Keazer ("Rebekah") is a preacher of the Gospel and a pursuer of justice and reconciliation.
 She holds a Bachelor of Arts in Sociology from Princeton University and a Master of Divinity from Princeton Theological Seminary, where she received the Kenyon J. Wildrick award for Excellence in Homiletics.

 At Princeton University, Rebekah co-founded Worship House, a charismatic Christian fellowship, with other students and local pastors who envisioned a worshipping community that demonstrated the reality of God’s kingdom through the power of the Holy Spirit.
 Her senior independent thesis explored the intersection of Christian ethics and political participation among college students of African descent.